Share to:

 42. ^ Michael Schirber (2012).
 "Synopsis: Distant Bursts Show no Signs of Predicted Light Rotation".
 Physical Review Letters.
 109 (24): 241104. arXiv:1208.5288.
 Bibcode:2012PhRvL.109x1104T. doi:10.1103/PhysRevLett.109.241104.
 PMID 23368301.
 S2CID 42198517.

 43. ^ "Strict Limit on CPT Violation from Gamma-Ray Bursts".
 Kavli Institute for the Physics and Mathematics of the Universe.
 7 December 2012.
+Archived from the original on 23 March 2013.
 Retrieved 16 December 2012.

 44. ^ "IKAROS – All News Channel".
 JAXA.
 9 July 2010.
 Archived from the original on 19 August 2010.
 Retrieved 24 May 2015.